-- The group is their boyfriend's or girlfriend's friends which has given them a free pass into it.
+- The group is their boyfriend's or girlfriend's friends, which has given them a free pass into it.

 - The group formed as a mass of people who were all eager to have a social circle at the beginning of college.
 However, over time it's become clear that some of the members actually mesh well together, while others don't really fit in, and just got swept into the group during its chaotic formation.

-The odd time someone will actually end up with a group of jerks
+You've ended up with a group of jerks

 I've emphasized in this article that most of the time when someone's friends seem indifferent to them, the indifference or seemingly exclusive behaviors don't have bad intentions behind them.
 Sometimes though you'll end up with some "friends" who don't really like you, but won't just come out and say it.
 Instead they'll subtly be mean to you, and hope you'll eventually take the hint and go elsewhere.
 This kind of thing happens most often in high school, when everyone can be more petty and immature, and circumstances and social dynamics can force people and groups of friends together that probably shouldn't mix.